 When disposing of hazardous chemicals, each chemical undergoes a risk assessment.
 This addresses required storage facilities, necessary segregation measures, transport methods, disposal equipment, and emergency response procedures.
-This process is documented, and relevant personnel are trained in the waste chemical disposal
+This process is documented, and relevant personnel are trained in the waste chemical disposal procedure.

 Ramelius undertakes internal audits of its waste management operations to ensure compliance and conformance with waste and hazardous material management policies, procedures, and environmental licenses.
-During The priority is to ensure that our TSFs are safe, stable, erosionthe reporting year, there has been no significant incidents associated with handling, storage, transportation, or disposal of hazardous materials used in mineral processing activities and hazardous waste generated.
+During the reporting year, there has been no significant incidents associated with handling, storage, transportation, or disposal of hazardous materials used in mineral processing activities and hazardous waste generated.